The following short stories are coming soon. Below are the categories you will be able to choose from.

 My friend ran her hand through her tangle of blonde hair, then shut the phone down.
 “No one’s coming to the workshop.
 Word never got to them—so they say.
 There’s a law-enforcement officer in that town who impregnated his daughter and her friend.
 The friend’s father owed him a favor.
 And there’s nothing we can do about it because the girls won’t complain.
 They don’t know their rights, and it seems the police don’t either.”

 Once we arrived in Khwai, I should have said no to an evening game drive, having just driven six hours on an unpaved road.
-Unnerved by zebras, giraffes, and elephants that wandered out from the bush and crossed the asphalt in front of the truck, I needed a break.
+Still feeling unnerved by zebras, giraffes, and elephants that wandered out from the bush and crossed the asphalt in front of the truck, I needed a break.
 But the caretaker, T-man, a small, wiry Bushman, made it sound like our camp would always be in sight.
 What could go wrong?

 In the branching tentacles of the slow-moving stream, a herd of elephants waded.
 Knee-deep in a patch of weeds, they lapped trunkfuls of water into their cavernous mouths.